-Aside from these articles, depending on the niche and the topic you are covering, I would strongly suggest that you use Search function on the forums on the related topic.
-It might give you significant edge over other content creators in your area of expertise, easily pushing your content to the top.
+Aside from these articles, depending on the niche and the topic you are covering, I would strongly suggest that you use the Search function on the forums on the related topic.
+It might give you a significant edge over other content creators in your area of expertise, easily pushing your content to the top.

 How the process itself looks like

 First of all, I will start with opening a new Evernote note, give it a proper name and tags, so, later on, I will always be sure to access it easily, either via search or manually.
 Then I will fire up Chrome and slap a search query that I need and hit copy on it.